johndoehack/camsnap/README.md

 > ./install.sh

-# How to uninstall CamSnap
+# How to uninstall camsnap

 > cd camsnap